 Mimic the real thing.
 With your halter and lead rope mimic the steps you’ll take to bridle your horse.
 This practice is especially important in prepping young horses for the real thing and in retraining older, hard to bridle horses.
 Practicing with your halter and lead rope also gets you familiar with and building muscle memory in your hands on how to handle the rope going into the mouth like you’ll be doing when you guide the bit and handling the rope up over your horses ears as you’ll do the crown piece of the bridle.

-Situate the bit in your left hand, your right hand on the crown piece of the bridle
+5) Situate the bit in your left hand, your right hand on the crown piece of the bridle.

-The bit should be hanging comfortably in the corner of the horse’s mouth.
+8) The bit should be hanging comfortably in the corner of the horse’s mouth.
 Make sure your horse is comfortable and no mane hairs or face whiskers are getting pinched.
-I like to pull my horse’s foretop up and over the brow band piece.
+I like to pull my horse’s forelock up and over the brow band piece.

-Fasten your throatlatch.
-This should not be fastened too lose or be too tight either.
+9) Fasten your throat latch.
+This should not be fastened too loose or be too tight either.
 You should easily be able to fit two fingers between it and your horse’s throat.

 Be just as conscientious taking the bridle off.
 If you’re proficient at all the above steps and aren’t careful how you remove the bridle, than all your previous hard work is in vain.
 Many horses develop negative spots in the bridling process by people pulling the head gear off and clanging the teeth.
 In turn, the horse learns to anticipate this by slinging its head and other behaviors you’d want to avoid.
 Be careful with the ears during Onyx Cleaning Services of Albany NY process and be sure to use home cleaning still water.
 As well, pulling the bridle up and over them once the throat latch has been unfastened.
 This will go in the opposite order of when you put the bridle on (left ear first, right ear second).
 Now it will be removing the right ear first and left ear second.
 Wait on your horse here until he starts to move his mouth.
 This is your cue to him what’s coming and his cue to you that he’s ready.
 Gently ease the bit out, allowing him to help you.
 The chances of clanging his teeth this way is minimal.